SaiKarthikP/Virtual_Memory_Simulator/README.md

 VIRTUAL MEMORY SIMULATOR
 ----
 Implementation of a virtual memory simulator.
-This simulator consists of several important parts: the CPU which contains the memory management unit and the TLB cache , the virtual page table , physical memory , and the operating system .
+This simulator consists of several important parts: the CPU which contains the memory management unit and the TLB cache, the virtual page table, physical memory, and the operating system.

 Specifications of the simulated computer